ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/widget-properties-events/advanced/file-upload.html.markdown

 ---

-File Upload enables you to upload files
+File Upload enables you to upload files to your apps.
+Please note that due to security limitations it cannot be used in apps deployed to your own servers.

 <table>
 <tr>